2023 Cheltenham Festival Day 2 Tips

 - 12/12 winners had run between 6-13 runs in total over fences and hurdles.

-This race can often spring a surprise, with ten of the last twelve winners returning at double-figure odds – including last year’s 50/1 winner Commander Of Fleet.
+This race can often spring a surprise, with ten of the last twelve winners returning at double-figure odds – including the 2022 50/1 winner Commander Of Fleet.

 5 key trends to consider